 - Outside letters of review.
 (Please see above under Initiating the Tenure Review.)
 Copies of all work to be reviewed by external reviewers, and an indication of what work each outside reviewer should be asked to review. - Departmental letter of recommendation.
-Provost requests a departmental letter of recommendation from the candidate's department; this letter is written by the candidate's department chair or by another member of the department designated by the Dean of the School.
-Normally, the Dean of the School meets with the Chair or designee by April 1 to discuss the process of preparing the departmental letter.
+The Dean of the School requests a departmental letter of recommendation from the candidate's department; this letter is written by the candidate's department chair or by another member of the department designated by the Dean of the School.
+Normally, the Dean of the School meets with the Chair or designee by April 15 to discuss the process of preparing the departmental letter.
 The Chair or designee writes this letter in consultation with the tenured faculty of the department; the Chair and all the tenured faculty of the department should sign this letter.
 The letter is written in accordance with the "Guidelines for Annual Evaluation of Faculty" as found in the "Faculty Handbook."
 At the candidate's request and with the approval of the Dean of the School, the Chair may consult untenured members of the department or faculty from other departments.
-So that the department may meet this requirement, the candidate should submit all scholarship and teaching materials to the department Chair or designee by June 15, who will make these materials available to the tenured members of the department.
+So that the department may meet this requirement, the candidate should upload all required dossier materials to the OneDrive dossier folder and share the folder with their department Chair or designee by June 15, who will make these materials available to the tenured members of the department.
 Normally, departments strive for consensus in recommending a colleague for tenure and/or promotion.
 If consensus is difficult or even impossible to obtain, the letter should reflect the differences of opinion in the department.
 In the rare case of strong departmental disagreement, individual department members may submit a minority recommendation by means of a separate letter.
-The department letter or letters are due by August 1st, two weeks before the application deadline, to allow the candidate time to review the letter or letters and have the option to provide a written response to any issues raised.
-The response by the candidate will be included as part of the application.
+The department letter or letters are to be uploaded into the Departmental, R&T Comm, Provost and President Letters folder in the candidate's OneDrive dossier folder by August 1, two weeks before the application deadline, to allow the candidate time to review the letter or letters and have the option to provide a written response to any issues raised.
+If the candidate writes a response, they should upload it to the Departmental, R&T Comm, Provost and President Letters folder in the candidate's OneDrive dossier folder by August 15 so that it will be included as part of the application.

 If a department chair is a candidate for tenure or promotion, the Dean of the School selects a tenured member of the department to organize and write the departmental letter of recommendation.
-If a department has no tenured faculty who can discharge this duty, the Dean of the School selects a tenured faculty member from another department.
+If a department has no tenured faculty who can discharge this duty, the Dean of the School selects a tenured faculty member from another department to write the departmental letter of recommendation.